 More than 30% of adults in Texas have hypertension.
 Without proper management, hypertension increases your risk of having a heart attack or stroke.
-Robert Hernandez, MD, at Primary Medicine of Sherman in Sherman and Plano, Texas, is a primary care practitioner who can help you manage your hypertension to reduce your risk of complications.
+Robert Hernandez, MD, at Primary Medicine of Sherman in Sherman, Texas, is a primary care practitioner who can help you manage your hypertension to reduce your risk of complications.
 For compassionate care, call the office today or book an appointment online.

 Hypertension, or high blood pressure, is a chronic health condition that causes the pressure in your blood vessels to be higher than normal.
 Over time, the excess pressure damages your organs, as well as your blood vessels, causing them to harden and stiffen, and increasing your risk of kidney and heart disease.

 Hypertension is very common and develops without causing symptoms.
 Regular blood pressure screenings are important to help you stay on top of your health, especially if you’re over the age of 40.
 The team at Primary Medicine of Sherman checks your blood pressure every time you come to the office to monitor for changes.

 One high blood pressure reading doesn’t mean you have hypertension.
 To be diagnosed with hypertension, you need to have at least three abnormal blood pressures on three separate visits to the office.